laczkol/RADOrgMiner/README.md

 ````
 `R` v3.6 and `Rscript` included in the provided `.yaml` file might not be compatible with the latest GNU/Linux distributions.
 If you experience difficulties when plotting read depth with as the pipeline suggests, please check if R works correctly and is added to the `$PATH`.
 A similar issue sometimes can be observed with `samtools`.
 Please, make sure that typing samtools to your terminal does not throw any errors.
 In the provided `.yaml` file `samtools 1.15.1` is included and is recommended to run the pipeline, but any version of this software above v1.10 should work correctly.

+We also provide an [Apptainer](https://github.com/apptainer/apptainer) (formerly [Singularity](https://github.com/apptainer/singularity)) container (`radorgminer.sif`) that contains all dependencies preinstalled and only requires Apptainer to run the pipeline.

 ## Details and example

 The help menu of RADOrgMiner.sh contains all the parameters necessary to set to run the pipeline.
 It can be invoked by just typing `RADOrgMiner.sh` in the terminal without specifying any parameters.